sree34u/odin-recipes/README.md

  Recipe Project

-About:
+About
 This is my take on the simple HTML recipe project built as part of The Odin Project curriculum.
-The goal is to build a basic recipe website using just HTML to practice proper structure, linking pages, and semantic elements.
-I have changed the content a little bit to try and make it more humorous and/or entertaining.
-Later I have also added CSS elements as a part of my learning journey.
-I hope you enjoy reading this small project.
+The goal was to build a basic recipe website using just HTML to practice proper structure, internal linking, and semantic elements.

+I’ve added a humorous twist to the content to make it more engaging.
+Later, I incorporated some CSS to enhance the visual styling as part of my learning journey.

+I hope you enjoy browsing through this small project!

 Features
 Multiple recipe pages